 7. Make your own potpourri

 Try a spicy mixture (think cinnamon sticks, star anise and cloves) or a citrus combination (use whole and dried elements with orange essential oil).
-My favorite is red and green mixture of cranberries, fragrant evergreens and dried eucalyptus.
+My favorite right now is a red and green mixture of cranberries, fragrant evergreens, and dried eucalyptus.

 8. Make a room spray

 Bergamot brightening blend, sunny lavender or uplifting chamomile - these are all great options for natural room sprays that will put you in a good mood, in addition to making your home smell nice and fresh!

 We're not usually into gel air fresheners - unless they're homemade!
 They're a great alternative to candles, if you're worried about open fire around kids or pets.
 And with essential oils, you can be sure you can customize the scent as you wish!